 Note: the majority of courses are open to non-Majors; students are advised to consult the Discipline.
 Priority is given to Music students.

-MUSI 1000 [0.5 credit] Introduction to the Study of Music
+Introduction to the Study of Music

 Introduction to issues and methods in the study of music.
 Development of writing and research skills; methodological approaches in all academic areas of music (historical musicology, ethnomusicology, popular music studies, music theory).